An2un3es/An2un3es/README.md

-# Hi I´m Rodrigo 👋
+# Hi my name is Rodrigo 👋

 I have recently graduated in Computer Engineering from FCUL and I´m eager to start integrating into the field and gaining work experience.